Shea Arender

-Shea Bradley Arender (born 7 November 1980) is an American Symphony Producer Entrepreneur, Broadway producer, and is the CEO/owner of the Las Vegas Symphony Orchestra.
-Though he is primarily a Symphony Producer, he is also a vocalist, music Arranger, and songwriter.
-Since July 2013, he has been executive producing Harold Arlen's Broadway Estate musical "The Wonderful Wizard of Song" around the world and throughout the U.S., and has been executive producing and starring in his own off-broadway musical "Shea: Prince of Christmas".
+Shea Bradley Arender (born 7 November 1980) is an American symphony producer, entrepreneur, Broadway producer, and the CEO/owner of the Las Vegas Symphony Orchestra.
+Though not primarily, he is also a vocalist, music arranger, songwriter and poet.
+Since July 2013, he has been executive producing Harold Arlen's Broadway Estate musical "The Wonderful Wizard of Song" around the world and throughout the U.S., and has been executive producing and starring in his own off-Broadway musical "Shea: Prince of Christmas".